onyxcollc/Zeldas_Invesment_Sector_Analysis/README.md

 #### Create Custom Portfolio

 Zelda is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales' portfolios.
 However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
 Investigate by doing the following:

+Add your portfolio returns to the DataFrame with the other portfolios and rerun the analysis.
+How does your portfolio fair?

+##  Analysis included the following:

+  - The annualized standard deviation (252 trading days) for all portfolios.
+  - The plotted rolling standard deviation using a 21 trading day window for all portfolios.
+  - The calculated annualized Sharpe Ratios and the accompanying bar plot visualization.
+  - A correlation table.